julianeugarten/julianeugarten/publications.md

 - May 2024: Blogpost [Ficcability: Television, Fanfiction and Feelings](https://culture-weekly.com/2024/05/31/ficcability-television-fanfiction-and-feelings/) on our department's blog, [Culture Weekly](https://culture-weekly.com/).

-- April 2024: Conducted a small survey among colleagues about the process of academic writing: [The 2024 Writing Questionnaire](https://culture-weekly.com/2024/04/16/writing-questionnaire-2024/), published on our department's blog, [Culture Weekly](https://culture-weekly.com/), for which I am the current editor.
+- April 2024: Conducted a small survey among colleagues about the process of academic writing: [The 2024 Writing Questionnaire](https://culture-weekly.com/2024/04/16/writing-questionnaire-2024/), published on our department's blog, [Culture Weekly](https://culture-weekly.com/).

 - February 2024: Masterclass about fanfiction for pupils in secondary school who were enrolled in the *Track in Leren* Program offered by VO-Achterhoek.